hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/extentions/try_path_1.3.5/pages/options.rst

 3. **Clearer Test Names:** Test names accurately reflect the function and scenario being tested.

-4. **Comprehensive Test Cases:** The example now demonstrates how to write tests for `isValidAttrName`, `isValidAttrNames`, and `isValidStyleLength`, providing valid and invalid input cases.
+4. **Comprehensive Test Cases:** The example now demonStartes how to write tests for `isValidAttrName`, `isValidAttrNames`, and `isValidStyleLength`, providing valid and invalid input cases.

-5. **Exception Handling:** The `test_isValidAttrNames_exception` demonstrates how to use `pytest.raises` to test for expected exceptions.  **Crucially**, it needs to be replaced with the correct function and the expected exception type.
+5. **Exception Handling:** The `test_isValidAttrNames_exception` demonStartes how to use `pytest.raises` to test for expected exceptions.  **Crucially**, it needs to be replaced with the correct function and the expected exception type.

 **Important Considerations:**